-Pelvic organ prolapse is when the muscles and tissue of the pelvic floor don’t adequately support the pelvic organs any longer, according to the Women’s Health Foundation.
+Pelvic organ prolapse is when the muscles and tissue of the pelvic floor don’t adequately support the pelvic organs any longer.
 These organs then start dropping out of their normal position.
 There are several types of pelvic prolapse, including uterine, vaginal and bladder.
 Pelvic prolapse treatment can be as simple as lifestyle changes or may involve surgery, depending on the severity and how much it interferes with your life.

 Symptoms of pelvic prolapse